lingtalfi/logic-feature-suggesion/README.md

 ===========

+- 1.0.12: 2020-08-12: add "Loop icon should be available to the left side of the regions too" idea
 - 1.0.12: 2020-08-12: add "Drum machine designer bugs" bug
 - 1.0.12: 2020-08-12: add "Being able to arrange the order of channel strips" idea
 - 1.0.11: 2020-08-11: add "Duplicate dmd cells" idea